chuddyjoachim/TS-STACK/CONTRIBUTING.md

 ### Introduction

-- This project is built with Typescript, React, Node.js and TailwindCSS
+- This project is built with Typescript, React, Node.js and TailwindCSS, Next.js and Chackra Ui
 - Check out the existing issues for ways to contribute

 ### Have a new feature request or see a bug?